 Liquid Nails is a well-known brand of strong adhesive often used in construction and renovation projects.
 Because the adhesive is so strong, removing it from surfaces like drywall can sometimes be challenging.

-The simplest way to remove liquid nails from your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
-Finally, wipe the surface clean with a cotton ball soaked in mineral spirits.
+The simplest way to remove dried-up liquid nails from your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
+Finally, clean the surface with a cotton ball soaked in mineral spirits.

 In this post, we’ll go over a few other methods for removing liquid nails so you can get the job done quickly without damaging your wall.